 Do I need a company to publish on the App Store?

-No. Both Google Play and Apple allow individual developer accounts.
-You can publish apps under your personal name without registering a company.
-However, if you want your apps published under a company name (which looks more professional and builds trust with users), you’ll need an organization account.
-On Apple, that requires a D-U-N-S number.
-On Google Play, organization accounts require business verification.
+No. Both Google Play and Apple allow individual developer accounts, so you can publish under your personal name without registering a company.
+Want your apps published under a company name instead (more professional, builds user trust)?
+You’ll need an organization account.
+On Apple that means a D-U-N-S number.
+On Google Play it means business verification.

 Let Color Leaves Handle Your App Publishing

-Publishing sounds straightforward on paper, but in practice, it’s full of small details that can delay your launch by weeks — rejected builds, incomplete metadata, missing D-U-N-S numbers, or not knowing about the 14-day testing requirement until you’re ready to go live.
+Publishing sounds simple on paper.
+In practice it’s full of small details that can push your launch back by weeks: rejected builds, incomplete metadata, a missing D-U-N-S number, or finding out about the 14-day testing requirement the day you planned to go live.

-At Color Leaves, we handle the entire publishing process as part of our Android and iOS app development services.
-From setting up developer accounts to optimizing store listings, completing compliance requirements, and managing the review process — we take care of it so you can focus on your business.
+At Color Leaves, publishing is part of our Android, iOS, React Native, and Flutter app development services.
+Launching a startup product?
+We build MVP apps and get them store-ready too.
+Setting up developer accounts, polishing store listings, clearing compliance, managing the review back-and-forth: we handle all of it so you can stay focused on your business.

-We’ve published 50+ apps across both stores and know exactly what reviewers look for.
+We’ve published 50+ apps across both stores and we know what reviewers look for.
 Ready to get your app live?
-Get in touch with us and let’s make it happen.
+Get in touch and let’s make it happen.